BlueBrain/AstroVascPy/README.md

 # AstroVascPy

 AstroVascPy is a Python library for computing the blood pressure and flow through the vasculature (whole cortical column).
-AstroVascPy incorporates the effect of astrocytic endfeet on the blood vessels radii.
+AstroVascPy incorporates the effect of astrocytic endfeet on the blood vessel radii.
 In particular, AstroVascPy replicates the dynamics of the radius of a vessel due to vasodilation.

-AstroVascPy uses vascpy Point Graph representation to access vasculature database stored in h5 file (sonata format).
+AstroVascPy uses vascpy Point Graph representation to access the vasculature database stored in h5 file (sonata format).

 vascpy standardizes the api for the vasculature datasets.
-PointVasculature (PointGraph) representation is basically a composition of two pandas dataframes, one for node properties (x, y, z, radius, other...) and one for edge properties (start_node, end_node, other...).
+PointVasculature (PointGraph) representation is basically a composition of two pandas data frames, one for node properties (x, y, z, radius, other...) and one for edge properties (start_node, end_node, other...).

+This code is based on a previous code developed by A. Arnaudon.

 ### Inputs
 - pointgraph vasculature